sfu-discourse-lab/GenderGapTracker/dashboard_for_research/README.md

 ```

 ## Update `aliases.txt` file
 The file `aliases.txt` exists to help deal with cases where different news outlets publish a person's name using a variety of aliases.
 For example, in quoting the British monarch Queen Elizabeth II, certain outlets might use the name "Queen Elizabeth", while others reference her official name "Queen Elizabeth II".
 Other situations where this occurs often include women and their maiden names, for example, "Sarah Huckabee Sanders".
-Certain organizations publish her name using just her post-marital name , "Sarah Sander", while others refer to her combined birth/marital name, "Sarah Huckabee Sanders".
+Certain organizations publish her name using just her post-marital name , "Sarah Sanders", while others refer to her combined birth/marital name, "Sarah Huckabee Sanders".

-We address this naming issue through an alias text file, that merges instances of aliases to a suitably chosen 'primary' name, i.e., the name we want to refer to the person by on our dashboard.
+We address this naming inconsistency through an alias text file, that merges instances of aliases to a suitably chosen 'primary' name, i.e., the name we want to refer to the person by on our dashboard.
 The format of the alias file is as follows:

 ```
 Primary name, alias1, alias 2, ...